 3. Start Saving

 Buying a home requires some up-front investment.
 Homebuyers are responsible for making a down payment and, typically, covering closing costs at the time of signing their mortgage.
 Both figures will vary depending on the cost of your home, and the down payment requirement may also change depending on which type of financing you choose.
 For example, a conventional fixed-rate mortgage may require a down payment between 5% and 20% of the home’s purchase price, while an FHA loan may require as little as 3.5%.
+Different types of mortgages will have different requirements.
 Closing costs are separate from your down payment and typically range from 2% to 5% of the purchase price of your home.

 Pro-Tip: If your down payment is less than 20% of the home’s purchase price, you are required to purchase private mortgage insurance (PMI).
 This is an additional monthly expense that you need to include in your budget.